A Forest and Bird Warkworth Project

 The Power Source:

-I chose the Xiaomi Redmi 20000 mAh Power Bank which has single port output of 2.4A or dual port max output of 2.1A.
-If you choose something else the output port must support 5V, and your power budget for amps drawn).
-I purchased at PBTech, though many others carry this.
-For instances where power is available a clean 5V power supply with sufficient output to support the power draw (3A will be more than sufficient).
+I used a Xiaomi Redmi 20000 mAh Power Bank which has single port output of 2.4A.
+I purchased at PBTech, though others carry this.
+I also added a 3.7 V 2600mAh Li-po battery in a battery holder and, connected to the JST connector of the Arduino MKR 1010.
+The combination is required.
+A clean 5V power supply with sufficient output to support the power draw (3A will be more than sufficient).
 Or where you have good solar input for your distribution, there are powerbanks with solar panels to help keep them charged.

 Button: